odoo/documentation/crm/overview/process/generate_leads.rst

 * :doc:`../../leads/generate/emails`

-  An inquiry email sent to one of your company’s generic email addresses can automatically generate a lead or an opportunity.
+  An inquiry email sent to one of your company's generic email addresses can automatically generate a lead or an opportunity.

 * :doc:`../../leads/generate/manual`